 NOTE: An organization that operates all of its sites two days per week or less may submit a written request to TDA requesting a reduced performance bond amount.
-The organization's written request must include: (1) the number of sites it operates; (2) the number of days per week each site will operate; (3) the meal type(s) each site will be serving; and (4) the number of participants enrolled for care at each site.
+The organization's written request must include: (1) the number of sites it operates; (2) the number of days per week each site will operate; (3) the meal type(s) each site will be serving; and (4) the number of children enrolled for care at each site or the number of children the organization anticipates serving at each site each day.